harryjenniskens/sc1015MiniProject/README.md

 - What parameters and parts of the CNN to tweak according to the model's various metrics
 - What the metrics for measuring the performance of a neural network mean.
 (Accuracy, loss) And why they differ accross all 3 datasets
 - Differences between un-trained and pre-trained CNNs (tensorflow/keras, ResNet-50, VGG) and how to use them
-- The importance of understanding our dataset and how to better identify certain challenges it may present.
+- The importance of understanding our dataset and how to better identify certain challenges it may present. (class imbalance, image resolution)
-- We need a better CPUs :(
+- We need better CPUs :(